Home | Learn | WWII: Germany

 The 45th held the camp as it was so that doctors could treat the prisoners and investigators could document the atrocities for the war crimes trials, which would take place in Nuremberg after the war.
 Then they moved forward to take the city of Munich.

-An image of an SS map of the Dachau forced-labor camp.
+This is an SS map of the Dachau forced-labor camp.
 The large rectangular area in the lower right is the prisoner camp, where over 30,000 prisoners were cramped into inadequate housing at the main camp.
 An almost equal number of prisoners lived dispersed in thirty "satellite" camps throughout southern Germany (OHS Collections).

 These soldiers are guarding the main gate to the SS compound that surrounded the concentration camp shortly after its liberation (image courtesy of the National Archives Records of the Office of War Information).

-Even though Allied forces had freed the prisoners of Dachau, there was no medical facility large enough in the area to help the more than 30,000 people suffering from starvation and Typhus.
+Even though Allied forces had freed the prisoners of Dachau, there was no medical facility large enough in the area to help the more than 30,000 people suffering from starvation and typhus.
 Unfortunately, the former prisoners had to recuperate in the same barracks where the Nazis had sought to work them to death only weeks before.
 This time the Allies gave them proper bedding, clothes, food, water, and medical care before eventually releasing them.

 All of the prisoners liberated at Dachau were in various stages of starvation (OHS Collections).